cssanimation/cssanimation.github.io/_posts/2019-05-12-ui-animation-react.md

 When adding an item to the cart, the text changes.
 Let's have this animate but with some more bounciness this time.

-Around line 33 of `components/ProductPage/index.js` we wrap the button's contents:
+Around line 33 of `components/ProductPage/index.js` where we wrap the button's contents:

     <AnimateOnChange animationIn="bounceIn" animationOut="bounceOut">
       {addingToCart ?
 'Added to cart' : 'Add to Cart'}